 Some will push for the use of biocides which use hazardous chemicals to kill the microbes directly.

 Others prefer fuel additives designed to prevent phase separation from happening.

-At AXI International, we understand that neither of these solutions are perfect, but recognize they embody two valid methodologies for controlling microbial growth in diesel fuel.
+At AXI International, we understand that neither of these solutions is perfect, but recognize they embody two valid methodologies for controlling microbial growth in diesel fuel.

 You can either kill them directly or prevent the very conditions they need to thrive.

 Although initially effective, biocides are not the end-all solution to microbial growth and sludge formation.

 Placing health, safety, and environmental concerns aside, frequent use of biocides can create resistant microbes that no longer die upon application.

 This is due to the fact that it is nearly impossible to completely sterilize diesel fuel.
 As a result, the surviving microbes, through means of natural selection, will exhibit increasingly resistant traits that eventually render the biocides ineffective.

 If microbial growth has progressed to a point that it is noticeable, no treatment already mentioned will effectively remove or break up the sludge already formed in the tank.

 In order to remove sludge from the fuel, you will have to employ the use of a mobile fuel polishing service or system.